rhiokim/flybook/README.md

 Rewrited using by **React** and **React DOM Server**

 ## Goals
+Already we know that we can have a number of document tools to publish markdown docs.
-This is the simplest way to generate static web site that look like
+So flybook will keep in simplest way to generate static web site for writing the manual of project

 ## How to use flybook